,

 Science

-The science curriculum at St Peter and St Paul CE (VA) Primary School is designed to inspire and feed children's natural curiosity about the world around them and all its phenomena.
-Science is an integral part of our lives, with links to many other subjects including maths, computing and English.
+At St Peter and St Paul, our science curriculum is designed to inspire and nurture children's natural curiosity about the world around them.
+Science is an integral part of everyday life and is closely linked to many other subjects, including maths, computing, and English.

-We teach science through a themed approach where knowledge and key skills are revisited and built upon.
-Lessons encourage the children to investigate, solve problems and ask questions in an exploratory style to make learning memorable.
-All science teaching follows the National Curriculum and covers the scientific areas of biology, chemistry and physics.
+We take a themed approach to science, where knowledge and key skills are revisited and built upon over time.
+Our lessons are hands-on and exploratory, encouraging children to ask questions, investigate, and solve problems in ways that make learning engaging and memorable.
+All science teaching follows the National Curriculum and includes the key disciplines of biology, chemistry, and physics.

-In addition, we also hold an annual Science Week where the usual curriculum is suspended and science, technology and design are the focus for the week.
-This is in line with the British Science Week and includes science visits and visitors.
+In addition, we also hold an annual Science Week where the usual curriculum is suspended and science becomes the focus for the week.
+This is aligned with British Science Week and incorporates its annual theme.
+During this time, we make meaningful links with other areas of the curriculum to enrich children's learning experiences.

 To see an overview of our science curriculum and the progression of knowledge, skills and vocabulary within it click here.
 Click here to see our Science Policy.